ashblue/oyster-package-generator/README.md

 You're done.
 If you want to [setup cloud builds](#setting-up-cloud-builds) you'll need to do a few extra things.

-### Making commits
+### Making commits to your project

 All commits should be made with the following command.
-This project uses [Commitizen](https://github.com/commitizen/cz-cli) and enforces syntax via [Commitlint](https://commitlint.js.org).
+Your project will use [Commitizen](https://github.com/commitizen/cz-cli) and enforce syntax via [Commitlint](https://commitlint.js.org).

 ```bash
 npm run commit